 Latex (water-based) paint is no longer considered hazardous.
-If you can't use it up or give it away or dry it out by mixing in kitty litter and then place it in the garbage.
+If you can't use it up or give it away, then dry it out by mixing in kitty litter and place it in the garbage.
 Do not put wet latex paint in the garbage.

 Take oil-based paint and other household hazardous waste to the Factoria Transfer Station.
-Call 206-296-4692 or check the website to see hours and what is accepted.
+Check the station page or call 206-296-4692 to see hours and what is accepted.

-Check King County’s Local Hazardous Waste Management Program website for where to take commercial hazardous waste.
+King County’s Local Hazardous Waste Management Program offers information on where to take commercial hazardous waste.